berecat/django-rest-booking-api/README.md

     their own watchlist, that he can update.
 Each user has their own balance and inventory.
 Inventory stores information about the number of certain stocks that the user owns.

+## Functionality of project
+* List all currencies, get detail information about currency
+* List all items, get detail information about item
+* List all watchlists, get detail watchlist and update only watchlist, which belongs to requested user
+* List all prices of items, get detail information about price
+* List all offers, create new offer, get detail information about offer, update offer, delete offer, which belongs to requested user
+* List all balances, get detail information about balance
+* List all inventories, get detail information about inventory
+* List all trades, get detail information about trade
+* List all users, get detail information about user
+* List all user's profiles, get detail information about user's profile, update user's profile, which belongs to requested user
+* Sign up to API
+* Email confirmation
+* Reset user's password
+* Change user's email address
+* Script, which runs once a minute and find suitable offers to create trade between them
+* Users, that didn't confirm they email address, can't create offers
+* User has to sign up to API or they have just read-only ability
+* Admin can post new currencies and items
+* User can search, filter the given result or choose ordering field to order result by it
+* All users has their own balance, watchlist and profile after registration

 ## The technology used
 * Django
 * Django REST Framework